preethamb97/competitive-programming-scalable-compilers-docker-load-balancer/README.md

-### this nginx load balancer uses round robit to spin up containers and distribute compiled code output to user.
+### this nginx load balancer uses round robin to spin up containers and distribute compiled code output to user.